 When added to a scene, all elements and images appear on the screen layered over the background video.
 Some layers are visible in the demo, while others aren’t.
 In Canvas View, all layers appear as bounding boxes with no visible content other than images or text.
 It is helpful to think of layers as transparent sheets, often of different sizes, stacked on top of each other.
 The user can interact only with the top (frontmost) layers on the screen.
 For details, see Elements and Layers.

 Login-Only are “backstage control scenes” that define advanced transition logic in your demo.
 They do not appear on the screen and should not contain any assets or interactive elements.
 Instead, they typically include actions and events that are all executed at once when the specified conditions are met.
-See also Logic-Only Scenes.
+For details, see Logic-Only Scenes.

 On-rails is a gaming term that refers to a demo that is linear in design, with no alternative transition flows.
 In this kind of demo, the user has no choice but to advance using the predefined transition sequence to the end card.
 See the tutorial for an example of an on-rails demo.

 Path is a visualized sequence of the scenes in the demo, which is displayed in Path View.
 Studio automatically builds a path as you add scenes, transitions, and gestures to your project.
 It is a good practice to check your demo path regularly to ensure that your transition flow is created as intended.
 For troubleshooting tips, see Check Path View.